-With an ever-increasing number of new drugs being brought to market, hiring the clinical research associates (CRAs) vital to developing those drugs isn't going to be easy in 2020.
+With an ever-increasing number of new drugs being brought to market, hiring the clinical research associates (CRAs) vital to developing those drugs isn't going to be easy.
 Demand for these specialists is on the rise, with data from labor-insights provider Burning Glass showing there were more than 4,000 job postings for CRAs over the past 12 months.
 And if your company is on the East Coast in research hubs like Boston and Philadelphia, know that hiring for CRAs is going to be even more competitive.

 So how can you attract top-notch clinical research associates to fill your open positions quickly and effectively?
 Here's a simple checklist to use when looking for the right CRA for your company:1. ensure your hiring process is efficient 2. look for competitive compensation options for the role 3. identify the core and specialized skills you need in a CRA 4. write an engaging job description 5. know the hiring trends for this role and relevant industries 6. find the best channels for attracting top candidates